shikokuchuo/secretbase/README.md

 `secretbase` offers one main function `sha3()`:

+To use:

-To use the SHA-3 cryptographic hash algorithm, specify argument ‘size’ as one of ‘224’, ‘256’, ‘384’ or ‘512’.
+- SHA-3 cryptographic hash algorithm, specify ‘size’ as one of ‘224’, ‘256’, ‘384’ or ‘512’.

-Specify an arbitrary output size to use the SHAKE256 algorithm as an extendable-output function (XOF).
+- SHAKE256 extendable-output function (XOF), specify any other arbitrary output size.

 ``` r
 library(secretbase)